hugo

 Location as the hook.
 Aerial shot, aspirational headline, the property sells itself.Click to view full size

-These show up often enough in lower-performing ads that they're worth flagging.
-No judgment, just patterns.
+These show up often enough in lower-performing ads that they're worth naming.
+No judgment — just patterns from the data.

 Lifestyle copy without a location.

 Headlines like "Private.
 Prestigious.
-Perfect." or "Wake Up to Endless Ocean Views" can sound polished, but they don't tell anyone where the home is or what makes it specific.
-The more a headline could apply to any listing, the less it tends to work for yours.
+Perfect." or "Unlock Luxury" appear in 6 of the bottom 25 ads.
+They sound polished but say nothing about where the home is or what makes it specific.
+If a headline could describe any listing anywhere, it won't work for yours.

 Interiors as the lead image.